mbemvieira/laravel-docker-environment/README.md

 # laravel-docker-environment
-Docker container with all tools for a Laravel project
+Docker container with lots of tools for a Laravel dev/test project